Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 - Thomas Rumble (trum0001@student.monash.edu)

 ## Developed Application
 The developed application is currently available [here](https://3170.fit/) to be enjoyed.
+The server is being currently being hosted on [Digital Ocean](https://www.digitalocean.com/) and the front end is hosted on [Cloud Flare](https://pages.cloudflare.com/).

 ## Repo Structure
 - [client](client) : contains all the front end components required for the web client.
 - [server](server)  : contains all the backend (networking, storage and game logic) for the server.
 - [types](types) : contains interfaces and types which both the client and server will use, generally for communicate with each other.
 - [tests](tests) : contains E2E tests for our application to ensure functionality.

 ## Prepare for development
 1. Ensure you have the latest version of node v22 installed on your machine.
 You can download it from the following link: https://nodejs.org/en/
 2. Move into the [client](client) directory of the project by typing the command `cd client`.
 3. Open another terminal and then move into the [server](server) directory `cd server`.